viccro/cryptidSightings/dataDict/README.md

 This version of the schema will be documented at www.github.com/viccro/cryptidSightings/tree/main/dataDict/ The latest version of the schema may be downloaded [at this link](https://raw.githubusercontent.com/viccro/cryptidSightings/main/cryptid-media-1.0.xsd).

-The Cryptid Sightings Schema will be used to document any sighting of a cryptid (any animal whose existence is unsubstantiated).
+The Cryptid Media Schema will be used to document any media pertaining to a sighting of a cryptid (any animal whose existence is unsubstantiated).

 The schema makes use of a lot of structures found in CDWAlite, especially with regards to attributes.